 22. Tilling Approach

 Conservation is done through efforts applied right now.
-The broader goal for these efforts leads into the future.
+The broader goal for these efforts leads to the future.
 There are natural occurrences, like storms, that cause their fair share of erosion problems.
-Commercial activities tend to cause a lot of the issues with the soil around us.
-Everyone working together can protect the soil and enhance its natural fertility benefits.